mikezilla14/these-VIOLenT-delights/01_CHARACTERS/Violet_Chase.md

 ## 5. The Visuals
 *   **The "Civilian" Look:** She wears thrifted clothes that don't quite match—a remnant of her various "phases."
 Trench coats to hide her frame, messy hair that she constantly touches.
-*   **The Vibe:** Intelligent but scattered.
-Beautiful but exhausted.
-She looks like someone who is waiting for her life to actually start.
+### Visualizing the Logic
-*   **The Glitch:** When she is stressed, her POV becomes overlaid with obsessive data streams—fragments of her abandoned degrees (medical terms, coding syntax) overlapping in a panic.
+*   **The Glitch:** When this state activates, the art style shifts.
+The chaotic noise of the panel fades.
+Key details—the rolling ball, the sweat bead, the loaded gun—are highlighted in sharp, clinical focus, often overlaid with "connective lines" showing the trajectory of her thought process.
 *   **Prompt:** `Violet Chase, female, 28 years old, chestnut hair, messy bun hairstyle with loose strands, hazel eyes, heavy freckles on nose and cheeks, intelligent but weary expression, sharp focus, natural skin texture, wearing fitted beige trench coat over navy turtleneck, noir lighting, cinematic depth of field.`